Professor Ian Tucker

 Professor in Psychology

-Ian is Professor and Director of Impact and Innovation in the School of Psychology at UEL.
+Ian is Professor in the School of Childhood and Social Care at UEL.
 He has expertise in digital media, emotion and mental health, and teaches across undergraduate, postgraduate and PhD programmes in these areas.

 OVERVIEW